 Earning that right to the road is a seemingly easy process; all you need is a quick Driver’s Ed course, a couple of weeks of practice, and a car with a readily accessible emergency brake.
 “It’s not the end of the world if you don’t pass,” will be repeated by parents, but failing your driving test can prove to be a pretty big psychological blow to would-be drivers.
 (Here’s a Driver’s Ed crash course for those of you who need a refresher.)

 But there is a major mental upside, according to a new survey from DriveXpert, a British insurance company.
 The company surveyed 1,564 British drivers and found a notable correlation between higher education rates and lower rates of first take driving test success.
+All drivers have to be smart enough to understand these confusing rules of the road.

 Fifty nine percent of drivers without a high school equivalent degree passed on their first go, while only 48 percent of drivers succeeded similarly.
 Dr. Lee Hadlington, a psychology professor at De Montfort University, points to different priorities as being the reason for the drop-off.